-My employer says we can't access information and consultation rights as we're workers rather than employees.
+My employer says we can't access information and consultation rights as we're agency workers rather than employees.
 Is this right?

 The Information and Consultation of Employees Regulations 2004 (ICE) use the term 'employees' throughout, particularly when referring to the 'trigger mechanism' (i.e. the means by which ballots on ICE rights are put in place).